DanMan259/Scrolling-Marquee/README.md

 # Scrolling Marquee

-An embedded system implementation of a scrolling marquee.
+An embedded systems implementation of a scrolling marquee.
 Developed for the Altera DE0 board using C and Assembly (Nios II instruction set).
 Messages are displayed across the four seven-segment displays of the DE0 board.
 This project was developed using specifications from an embedded systems and microprocessor interfacing course - Queen's University (ELEC371).

 ## Options